How to build a website with SEO in mind

 And what about videos?

-Too many pop-ups can be annoying, however, a “Sign Up To The Blog” pop-up is a little nudge for your audience to take action.
+Too many pop-ups can be annoying, however, a “Sign Up To The Blog” pop-up before the user leaves is a little nudge for your audience to take action.
 Maybe invite them to an instant chat, if they need help or can’t find something.

 General Data Protection Regulation